 let process = increment >> double // Increment then double

-process 3 // Returns 8
+process 3 // 8

 Composition emphasizes the flow of data and the transformations applied to it, making your programs easier to read and maintain.
 Instead of nested function calls or long procedural sequences, you build pipelines that clearly express the transformation steps.
+These pipelines are central to declarative programming, which we’ll explore next.

 Algebraic Data Types and Pattern Matching